VH-Lab/NDI-matlab/docs/reference/+ndi/+session/mock.m.md

     Only the public members of the objects of H are considered when evaluating the conditions.

-    See also FINDOBJ, NDI.SESSION
+    See also FINDOBJ, NDI.SESSION.MOCK

-Help for ndi.session/findobj is inherited from superclass HANDLE
+Help for ndi.session.mock/findobj is inherited from superclass HANDLE

     Reference page in Doc Center
-       doc ndi.session/findobj
+       doc ndi.session.mock/findobj
 ```

 ---